ether/etherpad-lite/doc/api/hooks_client-side.md

 3. class - line class

 This hook is provided to allow whether a given line should be deliniated with multiple authors.
 Multiple authors in one line cause the creation of magic span lines.
-This might not be suit you and now you can disable it and handle your own deliniation.
+This might not suit you and now you can disable it and handle your own deliniation.
-The return value should be either true(disable ) or false.
+The return value should be either true(disable) or false.